Yoshitaka Amano: Video games

 Amano's work on the Final Fantasy series, as with his science fiction and fantasy illustrations, is known for its wispy lines and vibrant use of color.

 In 1987, Amano joined Square (now known as Square Enix) to work on a role-playing video game for the Nintendo Entertainment System: Final Fantasy.
 Amano produced conceptual design pieces for the game in both traditional and computer designed artwork.
 At this time, he also worked for another video game company, Kure Software Koubou, producing box cover illustrations as well as some character designs.
 This work included designs for Kure's First Queen series.
 Following Final Fantasy VI in 1994, he stepped down as the conceptual, image, and graphic designer of the series.
 As of 2025, he continues to provide promotional and character artwork for the following games and to design their title logos.

 Amano became the world's highest-earning artist in 1996, earning that year from sales of silk screens, lithographs and etchings based on his book illustrations.
 His work began receiving international recognition following the release of Final Fantasy VII in 1997.
 In 2006, Hironobu Sakaguchi, the former designer and creator of the Final Fantasy series, recruited Amano and composer Nobuo Uematsu to work on video games at Mistwalker.

-Amano and Nobuo Uematsu worked together again on videogames like Fairy Fencer F at Compile Heart.
+Amano and Uematsu worked together again on such video games as Fairy Fencer F at Compile Heart.

 Branching out

 Amano's first exhibition, called "Hiten", was held in 1989 at Yurakucho Mullion in Tokyo, Japan.
 In 1990, he began to work as an artist and set designer for stage theater.
 His first work for theater was Tamasaburo Bando's Nayotake.

 Beginning in 1995 with his work at the Biennale d'Orléans in France, he received increased recognition outside Japan.
 Further international exhibitions followed, including the 1999 "Hero" at the Angel Orensanz Foundation and the 1997 workshop and exhibition "Think Like Amano".
+In the 2020s, his work was exhibited at Lomex Gallery in New York and The Warehouse in Dallas.

 In 1998, Amano appeared as Hiroshi in the movie New Rose Hotel, loosely based on the William Gibson short story of the same name.